Avoiding Fraud Abroad: How to Prevent Identity Theft While Traveling

 1. Make Official Copies of All Important Documents

 Many cases of identity theft abroad involve stolen passports, and trying to get anywhere without your passport is impossible.
 Make photocopies (or take high-quality pictures) of all the official documents you plan to bring on the trip, including your passport, driver’s license and any rental car paperwork.
 If any documents are lost or stolen, you’ll need multiple forms of identification in order to get new ones from the U.S. embassy or consulate.
 It is wise to bring a photocopied ID with you, stored separately from your original identification.
 And keep an extra copy in a safe, separate place — either with someone at home who you trust or digitally scanned and saved in secure cloud storage online.
+This will give you access to your documents without compromising your online safety.

 2. Put Travel Alerts On Your Cards